OceanUwU/Identificator/README.md

 ```
 with `url` as the URL of the website your identificator server will be accessed from.

 For `credentials.json`, only include client details for the authentication services you're going to use.
+The services defined below are the only ones (currently) available.
 ```json
 {
     "discord": {